Kensal Green: History

-St. John's Church was built on the corner of what is now Harrow Road/Kilburn Lane in 1844 and was extensively refurbished in 2017 and fitted with new bells in anticipation of the 175th anniversary in 2019.
+St. John's Church was built on the corner of what is now Harrow Road and Kilburn Lane in 1844 and was extensively refurbished in 2017 and fitted with new bells in anticipation of the 175th anniversary in 2019.
 The church was followed by a school, now Bales College, and more inns including The Plough on the opposite corner of the junction.
 In 1832 Kensal Green Cemetery was incorporated by Act of Parliament and opened in January 1833.
 This led to a revaluation of the surrounding lands, and in 1835 ecclesiastical commissioners were appointed by the Crown, who reported in 1846 that: "the larger portion of the Prebendal Estates possess, in our opinion, a value far beyond their present agricultural value."

 With enough people living locally to create a new parish, in 1844 St. John the Evangelist Church in Kilburn Lane was consecrated.
 The 1851 census records just over 800 people living in the new parish.
 In the 1860s, Kensal Green manor house, situated where Wakeman Road joins Harrow Road, was demolished.
 Rapid increase in residential development followed, firstly with land west of Kilburn High Road, followed by the sale of Banister's Farm leading to the development of Bannister Road and Mortimer Road.
 Unfortunately at this time Kensal Green was suffering huge social problems and had a reputation of being a slum, with 55% off its residents living in poverty and squalor, despite being neighbours to thriving Queen's Park.The rapid residential development led to local commissioners reporting in 1880 that there was inadequate drainage and sewerage facilities, with most houses having only improved access to what were the old agricultural drains.
 In that same year, All Souls' College started to develop its lands north-west of Kilburn Lane, including All Souls' Avenue and College Road, with adjacent roads being named after leading Fellows of the college, and the installation of new sewerage facilities across the district.
 The college donated lands on which to build Kensal Rise Reading Room, to commemorate the Diamond Jubilee of Queen Victoria, in 1897.
 Opened by American author Mark Twain in 1901, it was later extended and renamed Kensal Rise Library.